 - 20.2.8.
-In line with Schedule 4 of the EIA Regulations, the following sensitive receptors are considered with respect to MAD: - Members of the public and local communities; - Infrastructure and the built environment; - The natural environment, including ecosystems, land and soil quality, air quality, - Surface and groundwater resources and landscape; - The historic environment, including archaeology and built heritage; and - The interaction between the factors above. - 20.2.9.
-The specific potential receptors of effects resulting from MAD within those categories are reported in the relevant other ES Chapters (5 to 19) (Documents DCO 6.5 6.19/MCO 6.5 6.19). - 20.2.10.
-Excluded receptors include:
+In line with Schedule 4 of the EIA Regulations, the following sensitive receptors are considered with respect to MAD: - · members of the public and local communities; - infrastructure and the built environment; - the natural environment, including ecosystems, land and soil quality, air quality, - surface and groundwater resources and landscape; - the historic environment, including archaeology and built heritage; and - the interaction between the factors above.

-- Staff of the Applicant and/or their suppliers, whether during the construction or operation phase of the EMG2 Project due to an employer's commitment and obligations to manage risks to employees are addressed in the Health and Safety at Work etc. Act 1974. - Members of the public who are wilfully trespassing; for example, a breach of the EMG2 Project perimeter fencing.
+- 20.2.9.
+The specific potential receptors of effects resulting from MAD within those categories are reported in the relevant other ES chapters (6 to 19). - 20.2.10.
+Excluded receptors include: - Staff of the Applicant and/or their suppliers, whether during the construction or operation phase of the Scheme due to an employer's commitment and obligations to manage risks to employees are addressed in the Health and Safety At Work etc Act 1974. - Members of the public who are wilfully trespassing, for example, a breach of the Scheme's perimeter fencing.
 Defined as outside the occupier's legal requirements under the Occupiers' Liability Act 1984.